 - Purchase the complete Expat Arrivals Belgium Guide (PDF)

-Though EU citizens don't need a work permit, non-European expats are able to apply for three kinds of work permits for Belgium.
+Though EU citizens don't need a work permit, non-European expats do.
+The Belgian work permit is also known as a 'single permit'.

 Work permits for non-European citizens